-The three segments of the sanitation chain
+The three seaments of the sanitation chain 1110 1111100 30011101113 OI IIIC Sammanon CHUIH

-1: Upstream segment 2: Intermediary segment 3: Downstream segment Collective sanitation system Wastewater collection Toilets, hand-washing facilities, showers, sinks Conveyance of wastewater from the neighborhood.
-Sewerage system Wastewater treatment, with or without reuse Treatment system Non- collective sanitation system Collection of wastewater and excreta, temporary storage, in some cases, partial treatment Different types of individual installations (pits, cesspools, etc.) Conveyance of faecal sludge (possibly pre-treated) Vacuum trucks Discharge of fecal sludge Treatment Fecal sludge, with or without reuse Treatment system
+Upstream segment Intermediary segment Downstream segment Collective sanitation system Toilets, hand-washing neighborhood.
+Wastewater treatment, with or without reuse Treatment system Non- collective sanitation system Collection of wastewater and excreta, temporary storage, in some cases, partial treatment Different types of individual installations (pits, cesspools, etc.) Conveyance of faecal sludge (possibly pre-treated) Vacuum trucks Discharge of fecal sludge Treatment Fecal sludge, with or without reuse Treatment system

-Users benefit directly from segments 1 and 2 which avoid contact with pathogen-containing excreta.
+Users benefit directly from segments 1 and 2, which avoid contact with pathogencontaining excreta.
 The benefits of the downstream link are primarily environmental.
-A sanitation service with three functional segments enables the discharge of by-products into the environment that do not harm ecosystems or the quality of water resources.
+A sanitation service with three functional links enables the discharge of by-products into the environment that do not harm ecosystems or the quality of water resources.
 This indirectly benefits the user, in particular by protecting water resources used for human consumption from fecal pollution, which can cause water-borne diseases.

 Upstream link equipment is generally privately owned by users.